setlog/duperig/README.md

 ## duperig

-Find differences between two folder hierarchies which may or may not be in git repositories
+Find differences between two folder hierarchies which are contained in git repositories